Medill, Missouri

-Medill is an unincorporated community and census-designated place in Clark County, in the U.S. state of Missouri.
+Medill is a census-designated place and unincorporated community in Clark County, in the U.S. state of Missouri.
 As of the 2020 census, its population was 82.

 Location

 The community is on US Route 136, three miles west of Kahoka.

 The Atchison, Topeka and Santa Fe Railroad passes through the community, as did the Chicago, Burlington and Quincy Railroad.

 History

 Medill was laid out in 1888 when the railroad was extended to that point.
 A post office was established at Medill in 1889, and remained in operation until 1975.

+Demographics

+Medill first appeared as a census designated place in the 2020 U.S. census.